 If you’re exclusively focused on earning miles and points for business and first class awards, perhaps Amex Membership Rewards points and Citi ThankYou points are more of a priority.
 However, I know many people — myself included — often book cash fares for domestic flights or hotel stays when the price is right.
 This is where the Barclaycard Arrival Plus can really come through big for us.

-You can also use Arrival miles to pay for stays outside of chain hotels, like Airbnbs and boutique properties — or anything that codes in one of Barclays’ travel categories.
+You can also use Arrival miles to pay for stays outside of chain hotels, like Airbnb and boutique properties — or anything that codes in one of Barclays’ travel categories.

 Even swanky Aman hotels are more accessible with Arrival Plus miles